Grading and Attendance Policies

 Attendance includes tardiness and class participation.
-It is the professional responsibility for all students to notify the instructor when they can not be present for any lecture, lab activity, or exam.
-For each unexcused absence the instructor will deduct 2% from the final grade.
+It is the professional responsibility for all students to notify the instructor when they cannot be present for any lecture, lab activity or exam.
+For each unexcused absence, the instructor will deduct two percent from the final grade.
 If a student misses an exam with prior notification, and valid reason, a make-up exam will be given.
-Without prior notification and/or valid reason the student will receive a grade of 0.
+Without prior notification, and/or a valid reason, the student will receive a grade of zero.
 Faculty may choose a predetermined percentage for attendance of a student's final grade.

 The following is a list of essential functions that a student must be capable of performing while enrolled in the Physical Therapist Assistant Program.